tapnair/stateSaver/README.md

 This addin allows you to save and retrieve:
  - The suppresion of features in the timeline
  - The display of components in the graphics window
- - THe values of user defined parameters in the design
+ - The values of user defined parameters in the design

 See a video here: _TODO_